Victor Zagainov: Early years

-From the 7th grade, he spent much time in Lugansk Pedagogical Institute, where there was a small telescope.
+From the 7th grade, he spent much time in Luhansk Pedagogical Institute, where there was a small telescope.
 He did many observations and read a lot.
 He was a winner of the Republican Astronomy Olympiad in grade 9th and 10th.
-He graduated school in Lugansk and entered Odessa University in 1971 with Astronomy major.
+He graduated school in Luhansk and entered Odesa University in 1971 with Astronomy major.

 After graduation he worked as an astronomer at the limited access observatory in Uzbekistan and later in Kazakhstan near Alma-Ata (now Almaty).
 In 1980, Victor decided to settle in Kazakhstan.

 Teaching of astronomy

-For several years (1983-1990) Mr. Zagainov led a club of amateur astronomers at the National Palace of Pioneers of the Republic of Kazakhstan.
+For several years (1983–1990) Mr. Zagainov led a club of amateur astronomers at the National Palace of Pioneers of the Republic of Kazakhstan.
 Among his students are well-known physicists, mathematicians, journalists working in Almaty, Russia and abroad.
 Many of them repeatedly flew with Victor on his legendary balloon "Altair".
 For many of them he was not only a teacher but also a father.
 His heart and home were always open to them.
 Even after 13 years of not running the club they came to him for advice.

 Hot air ballooning

 In 1989, Victor was first introduced to ballooning - long cherished dream of a flight in the sky.
 In 1990 he had built his first hot air balloon.
 The envelope was made in Feodosiya, the burner was done by well-known designer D. Bimbat in Sverdlovsk and the basket he weaved himself.
 The name and design of the balloon reflected his two passions (astronomy and flights).
 A proudly soaring eagle and the inscription "Altair" (which in Arabic means "The flying eagle") - the name of Alpha Aquilae.

 The first inflation of "Altair" happened in December 1990 in Sverdlovsk.
 In February 1991 he flew this balloon in Norway.
-Then in August it was in Ukraine.
+Then in August 1991 it was in Ukraine.
 In September 1991 Victor Zagainov on the Hot Air Balloon "Altair" become the first champion of the USSR.
 In the same year the Soviet Union collapsed, so Victor Zagainov was the only one to receive this title.
 His astronomy club students were not only his first passengers, but also members of his crew.
 Three out of the four members of his crew at the National Championship of USSR in 1991 were his former students.